Stryper: Legacy

+Jimmy Swaggart," the band was "one of the most successful Christian rock bands, spreading the Word with a slick heavy-metal sound."

 Stryper was the first openly Christian heavy metal band to gain recognition in the mainstream music world.
 Mark Joseph states, "The Yellow and Black Attack was propelled by the group's success in Japan, which was largely due to an endorsement of the band by famed rock critic Masa Itoh, the man who ruled the Japanese hard rock/metal scene, who many fans looked to for his evaluation of bands.
 Itoh had heard of Stryper, gotten in touch with their manager Daryn Hinton, and liked what he heard.
 When he gave the band a positive review in Japan's heavy metal bible Burrn! magazine and played the album on his radio show, Stryper suddenly found themselves at the top of the metal heap in Japan with a record that was outselling Mötley Crüe, Bon Jovi, and every other metal band."

 Many Christian critics did not approve of the group's association with the heavy metal subculture, which has often been associated with Satanic imagery.
 Other Christian detractors viewed the band's flashy costumes as incongruous with the modesty in dress often associated with sincere practitioners of devout Christianity.

-Televangelist Jimmy Swaggart was a particularly prominent critic, likening Stryper's practice of distributing the New Testament at their shows to "casting pearls before swine".
-Swaggart's condemnation may not have been a surprise, however, as Stryper was supported by the rival Jim Bakker ministries, who are thanked on several Stryper albums.
-A 1985 CCM magazine article by Chris Willman, who was also writing for the Los Angeles Times, stated that "Stryper was the target of scattered picketing, boycott threats, and righteous denunciations".
-For example, concert-goers were often greeted by protesters armed with bullhorns and distribution of Gospel tracts.
-"It was just like if Ozzy Osbourne was there.
-They gave us the same treatment", laughs Daryn Hinton.
+Australian mainstream awareness of Stryper developed from 1986—music historian Glenn A. Baker noted in The Canberra Times that the band was playing "10,000-seat venues across America" while fans lined up for hours to have their Bibles autographed.

+In a February 1987 Hit Parader did a cover story titled "Stryper vs. W.A.S.P.: Heaven and Hell" contrasting the two bands.
+In the feature article, Blackie Lawless of W.A.S.P. described his own band's shock tactics as "entertainment, pure and simple," while Michael Sweet proposed a joint tour, noting Stryper's experience opening for hostile crowds: "We think the same thing would happen with W.A.S.P. ...
+Maybe we'd even be able to get through to the people in W.A.S.P.—that would be a real challenge."

+In June 1987, at the height of their commercial success, Stryper were featured as the defining act of the White Metal movement in a four-page feature in German metal publication Metal Hammer, with journalist Götz Kühnemund identifying them as the band that had given the movement its identity.

+During Stryper's 1989 Australian tour, The Canberra Times cited drummer Robert Sweet rejecting the "Christian band" label: "Don't just look at Stryper as a Christian band.
+Look at Stryper as a Bon Jovi, a Guns N' Roses... call us a rock 'n' roll band."

+At the Dove Awards in April 1989, In God We Trust won in both the top metal album and top metal recorded song categories.